Grant Herbert Logo

 TRANSCRIPT

-Do you find it hard to understand what's going on with the emotional current when working with a group, whether at the workplace, in your community, or anywhere you are working with a gathering of people?
+Do you find it hard to understand what is going on with the emotional current when working with a group, whether at the workplace, in your community, or anywhere you are working with a gathering of people?

-It’s challenging enough to understand what's going on for ourselves emotionally, and we've done a lot of work on that.
+It is challenging enough to understand what is going on for ourselves emotionally, and we have done a lot of work on that.

 So, stick with me because this week, I want to help you to be able to read the room.